-The current directors of the Corporation are Stephen C. Akerfeldt, Shahzad Ashfaq, Timothy M. Elliott, Shahid Hameed, Syed Hasan Akbar Kazmi, Stephen C. Smith, and Frank J. Turner.
+The current directors of the Corporation are Stephen C. Akerfeldt, Timothy M. Elliott, Nadeem Farooq, Syed Hasan Akbar Kazmi, Stephen C. Smith, and Frank J. Turner.
 Each person elected as a director of the Corporation will hold office until the close of the next annual meeting of the shareholders or until his or her successor is duly elected or appointed or his or her office is earlier vacated in accordance with the CBCA and the articles and by-laws of the Corporation.

-The following table sets forth the name, province and country of residence of each director and officer, the date each first became a director or officer of the Corporation, the current principal occupation, business or employment of each director and officer and the principal occupation, business or employment of each director or officer over the past five years, as at the date hereof:
+The following table sets forth the name, province and country of residence of each director and officer, the date each first became a director or officer of the Corporation, the current principal occupation, business or employment of each director and officer and the principal occupation, business or employment of each director over the past five years, as at the date hereof:

-Name and Position with Jura Jurisdiction of Residence Director of the Corporation Since Principal Occupation, Business or Employment at Present and Held During the Preceding Five Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Shahid Hameed, President, Interim Chief Executive Officer and Director Punjab, Pakistan July 11, 2012 Mr. Hameed has been the President of the Corporation since July 11, 2012, Interim Chief Executive Officer of the Corporation since October 2013 and director and Chief Executive Officer of Spud since June 2009.
-From 2004 to 2009, he served as the Chief Operating Officer of Dewan Petroleum Private Ltd. 612,975 (5)
+Name and Position with Jura Jurisdiction of Residence Director of the Corporation Since Principal Occupation, Business or Employment at Present and Held During the Preceding Five Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Nadeem Farooq, Interim Chief Executive Officer and Director Punjab, Okara Pakistan September 1, 2017 Mr. Farooq has been Interim Chief Executive Officer and a director of the Corporation since September 2017 and was previously the Chief Financial Officer of the Corporation from July 2012 to August 2017.
+He has also been a director and Chief Executive Officer of Spud since September 2017.
+Nil Arif Siddiq, Interim Chief Financial Officer Islamabad Pakistan N/A Mr. Siddiq has been Interim Chief Financial Officer of the Corporation since September 2017 and was previously Manager Finance of Spud from October 2012 to August 2017.
+He is a qualified Chartered Accountant from Institute of Chartered Accountants of Pakistan (ICAP) and has more than 12 years of Professional experience.
+Nil